Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 # 💻Host a Static Website on AWS S3 Bucket with Terraform☁️

 Hi!
-Welcome to my repository containing my AWS Project I've have undertaken as a Cloud enthusiast⚡️:
+Welcome to my repository containing my AWS Project I've have undertaken as a Cloud expert and enthusiast⚡️:

-In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio and progressive development.
+In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio.

 ## **Website Page**